Artemiysu/moto-x30pro-to-edge30ultra/README.md

 ---

+> [WARNING!]
+> The author is not responsible for bricking your phone.
+As of May 2026, this guide is working and tested.

+---

 ## 1 - Unlocking bootloader
 1) Make sure you have OEM unlocking enabled and USB debugging enabled.
 2) Download [platform-tools](https://developer.android.com/tools/releases/platform-tools).